IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Related Work

 \subsection{Technology Acceptance Models}

-The theory behind the Technology Acceptance Model (TAM) was introduced by Davis et. al and outlines how users perceive and eventually come to accept technology \cite{davis1989user}.
-This model proposes that users rely on two factors when evaluating new technologies: perceived usefulness (PU) of the technology and the perceived ease-of-use (PEOU) of the technology.
-Additionally, Davis et. al find that external variables such as social influence have an impact on users attitudes concerning a respective technology.
+The theory behind the Technology Acceptance Model (TAM) was introduced by \citet{davis1989user} and outlines how users perceive and eventually come to accept technology.
+This model proposes that users rely on two factors when evaluating new technologies: the perceived usefulness (PU) of the technology and the perceived ease-of-use (PEOU) of the technology.
+Additionally, the authors find that external variables such as social influence have an impact on users' attitudes concerning a respective technology.